On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Minimization problems

 \section{Minimization problems}

-An interesting question is to know whether the inclusions in Theorems \ref{ste2} and \ref{ste3} become equalities or not.
+An interesting question is to know whether the inequalities in Theorems \ref{ste2} and \ref{ste3} become equalities or not.
 An answer to this question may depend on the topology of the ambient manifold $M$ and on the dimension of $M$.
-We will investigate such aspect in the present section, beginning with two useful lemmas which provide information on the number of connected components of the regions whose boundary minimize $C$ (in the sense of Definition \ref{hamilton}).
-We apply an argument of algebraic nature, which is inspired by \cite[Lemma 5.86 ]{chow}.
+We will investigate such aspects in the present section, beginning with two useful lemmas which provide information on the number of connected components of the regions whose boundary minimize $C$ (in the sense of Definition \ref{hamilton}).
+We apply an argument of algebraic nature, which is inspired by \cite[Lemma 5.86 ]{chow}, and could be found also in \cite[Lemma 2.7]{hsu}